-The ‘not tonight, dear, I’ve got a headache’ stereotype is one that has endured mainly because it has some truth to it.
+The “not tonight, dear, I’ve got a headache” euphemism is one that has endured – no sex tonight, please.
 However, it’s not just women who sometimes want to avoid sex.
-Men do it too – it’s just talked about less because of the ‘macho myth’ that men constantly think about sex.
+Men do it too – it’s just talked about less because of the misconception that men constantly think about sex.

 Research has found that 60% of men have told their partner they are too tired for sex, while nearly half have said they were not in the mood.
 The truth is that there’s often an underlying problem and reasons like tiredness can be an excuse for something else.

 We take a look at some of the reasons why men avoid sex and discuss what you can do to resolve bedroom issues.